govtmirror/ittc-server-django/README.md

 ## Contributing

-HIU is currently not accepting pull requests for this repository.
+HIU is currently accepting pull requests for this repository.
+Please provide a human-readable description of the changes in the pull request.
+Additionally, update the README.md file as needed.

 ## License
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.